Dawoodikram482/Dawoodikram482/README.md

 </p>
 <h3 align="left">🚀 What I'm Up To</h3>
 <p align = "left">Currently learning and exploring the fascinating world of Artificial Intelligence.</p>
-<p align = "left">Developing a Chrome extension for SEO analysis of websites or webpages</p>
 <h3 align="left">🌱 Always Learning</h3>
 <p align = "left"> I believe in continuous learning and staying up-to-date with the latest industry trends.
 Here are some technologies I'm currently excited about:</p>
 <h4>Human Augmentation</h4>